Difference by Design — The Story Behind the Name

 This approach aligns with my neurodiversity-affirming and trauma-informed practice.
 It’s about seeing traits not just as “things to manage,” but as resources to harness.

-When difference is recognized as intentional and valuable, it changes the entire conversation for both the client and the counselor.
+When difference is recognized as intentional and valuable, it changes the entire conversation for both client and counselor.
 Instead of forcing uniformity, we make space for variety to flourish.

 In personal growth, design might mean creating environments that support your well-being.

-In relationships, it may mean finding rhythms that fit the individuals involved, rather than adhering to a cultural ideal.
+In relationships, it might mean finding rhythms that fit the people involved, not a cultural ideal.

-In communities, it could mean redesigning systems to serve more than just the majority.
+In communities, it could mean redesigning systems so they serve more than the majority.

 The Liberation Thread

 When we embrace that, shame loses its grip.
-Instead of hiding differences, we can ask:
+Instead of hiding difference, we can ask:

 How can I use it?